CompGenomeLab/XR-DS-seq-Tutorial/README.md

 This tutorial focuses on the manual analysis of XR-seq and Damage-seq data from raw reads to genome-wide tracks and quality control plots.
 Use the sections below for step-by-step commands.

+Prerequisites:
+- A GitHub account (for obtaining materials and sharing results).
+Create one at [https://github.com/join](https://github.com/join).
+- Linux environment is recommended.
+If you are not on Linux, please follow our WSL setup guide: [wsl_vscode_github.pdf](wsl_vscode_github.pdf).
+- [Visual Studio Code](https://code.visualstudio.com/) is highly recommended (not mandatory) for the exercises and file navigation.

 Outline:
 - Concepts: XR vs DS signals, strand conventions, lesion/products.
 - QC: FastQC/MultiQC.